tuitionit/docs/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Tuitionit Documentation's documentation!
+Welcome to Tuitionit Documentation!
 ===================================================

 Contents:

 .. toctree::
    :maxdepth: 2

+   administrators/index
+   teachers/index
+   students/index
+   parents/index
+   developers/index